tom4244/Meeting_Scheduler_with_PostgreSQL/README.md

 * Run "npm start" to start the Express server.

 # Notes
 * To enhance security from inline scripting and styling hacks, inline scripting and styling were minimized and Content Security Policy (CSP) was implemented.
-Styled Components (SC) was originally used, but since it functions primarily by converting SC statements to inline styling, SC was replaced with SCSS files.
+Styled Components (SC) was originally used, but since it functions primarily by converting SC statements to inline styling, SC was converted to SCSS files.